 NDIS audit evidence is drawn from all sectors of the organisation and all service-delivery sites.
-Quality Managers may need to rely on other staff to prepare materials.
+Quality Managers often rely on other staff to prepare materials.
 It’s worth confirming some days before the audit that the materials are in place, that arrangements have been finalised, and that the relevant consent has been granted.

 11. HAVE A ‘PLAN B’

 As if Stage 2 Certification Audits weren’t stressful enough, things always go wrong.
 The auditor will only be on-site for a limited time, and must have evidence to form an evaluation.
 So wherever you are relying on people or technology, build in a Plan B.